Understanding RBAC in Kubernetes

 (...)

-The NAME column indicates the name of the resources supported by our Kubernetes cluster.
-The APIVERSION column is composed of the apiGroups followed by a version after the slash separator.
-For the deployments resource for instance, the apiGroups value is apps.
+The 'NAME' column indicates the name of the resources supported by our Kubernetes cluster.
+The 'APIVERSION' column is composed of the 'apiGroups' followed by a version after the slash separator.
+For the 'deployments' resource for instance, the 'apiGroups' value is 'apps'.

-Sometimes the apiGroups value is not present inside the APIVERSION column.
-This is the case for instance for the pods resource.
-This means that the resource belong to the core API group and the value to use for apiGroups in our Role/ClusterRole resource definition is "", as shown in the previous Role/ClusterRole sample resource manifest.
+For some of the resources, the 'APIVERSION' does not include their 'apiGroups'.
+This is the case for instance for the 'pods' resource.
+This means that the resource belong to the 'core' API group and the value to use for 'apiGroups' in our Role/ClusterRole resources definition is ""

 RoleBinding or ClusterRoleBinding resources

-Here is a sample RoleBinding or ClusterRoleBinding resource manifest :
+Here is a sample RoleBinding or ClusterRoleBinding resource manifest:

 kind: RoleBinding # or ClusterRoleBinding